Quantifying culinary diversity across countries.

 Roti

-ROTI/CHAPATI – the quintessential Indian flatbread made from whole wheat flour, eaten daily across most of North India.
+ROTI/CHAPATI – the Indian flatbread made from whole wheat flour, eaten daily across most of North India.

 Bajra roti